DHTMLX/docs-suite/docs/tabbar/work_with_tabbar.md

 # Work with Tabbar

-dhtmlxTabbar inherits its API from dhtmlxLayout.
+DHTMLX Tabbar inherits its API from dhtmlxLayout.
 So, you can apply any methods of Layout to manipulate Tabbar.

 ## Adding/removing tabs